Botanical Name: Senecio x hybridus

 When you're selecting a new cineraria plant, look for one with plenty of unopened flower buds.
 Yeah, I know they're not as attractive as the fully open flowers; however, you'll enjoy your cineraria plant longer, watching all its flowers bloom.

 Choose the color you like.
-Those daisy-like flowers are available in a range of vibrant colors, including pink, violet blue, purple or red -- often with an inner white ring around the central eye.
+Those daisy-like flowers are available in a range of vibrant colors, including pink, blue, violet blue, purple or red -- often with an inner white ring around the central eye.

 Keep your plant in a cool location and well-watered, and you'll enjoy its profusion of flowers for about a month or two.